enonic/starter-react4xp/README.md

 React4xp starter, beta version 0.1.8, for Enonic **XP 6**.

-<strong style="color:darkgreen">See [the documentation](https://developer.enonic.com/templates/react4xp) for introduction and comprehensive info!</strong>
+<strong style="color:darkgreen">See [the React4xp tutorial](https://developer.enonic.com/templates/react4xp) for an introduction.</strong> That introduction is oriented toward XP 7, but the differences between the XP 6 and XP 7 versions are minor and mostly focused on the setup process and the build config.
+So the vast majority of that intro can be used for this starter as well.

+To see the XP 6 setup with the same examples as the tutorial, check out the [XP6_examples branch](https://github.com/enonic/starter-react4xp/tree/XP6_examples).

-Enonic XP6-compatible code is at the [XP6_master branch](https://github.com/enonic/starter-react4xp/tree/XP6_master).
-Code examples: see the [examples branch](https://github.com/enonic/starter-react4xp/tree/examples).
+If you're looking for the XP 7-compatible code, it's found at the [master branch](https://github.com/enonic/starter-react4xp/tree/master).
+XP 7 code examples: see the [examples branch](https://github.com/enonic/starter-react4xp/tree/examples).

 ---